AnimeshJha2419/inflationpredictionproject/progress.md

 ### Summarize your data
-This dataset, which covers the US macroeconomic variables from May 2002 to May 2022 in month-by-month detail, can be used to analyze how various macroeconomic factors interact with one another. data was gathered and sourced from US government sources including FRED, CENSUS, OECD, and Conference Board. collected demographic information from the OECD, consumer confidence index from the Conference Board, and economic data from the FRED official website, including income, GDP, various indexes, mortgage, etc.
+This dataset, covers the US macroeconomic variables from May 2002 to May 2022 in month-by-month detail, can be used to analyze how various macroeconomic factors interact with one another. data was gathered and sourced from US government sources including FRED, CENSUS, OECD, and Conference Board. collected demographic information from the OECD, consumer confidence index from the Conference Board, and economic data from the FRED official website, including income, GDP, various indexes, mortgage, etc.
 'Median Household Income in the US' column has many missing values and we would like to convert them into null values for using this feature.